 FISH Slaughtered in larger numbers than any land animal.
-Our oceans are home to countless amazingly diverse beings.
+Our oceans are home to countless, amazingly diverse beings.
 Fish can recognise other individuals, keep track of complex social relationships and work cooperatively with other species.
-While fish may not seem as relatable as some other sentient animals, they still feel pain, fear and stress.
+While fish may not seem as relatable as other animals, they too experience pain, fear, stress and even pleasure.
 Research published in the Royal Society Open Science found that up to 1 in 4 farmed fish exhibit behaviours and brain chemistry comparable to those of severely stressed and depressed humans.
-A 4 year study published in the journal Science predicted that if fishing rates continue unchanged, we could see an overwhelming 90% depletion of fish species by 2050.
-Today, consumer demand for aquatic species is devastating the seas with 90% of fisheries classified as overfished or fully exploited.
+Around 120 billion fish are farmed annually in aquaculture systems worldwide.
+It's estimated that globally, up to 2.7 trillion fish are caught from the wild every year.
+The estimate does not include unreported or illegal fishing, or bycatch.
 And it's not just the fish people eat who are harmed.
-Every year, 38 million tonnes of bycatch (non-target species, such as endangered turtles, sharks and dolphins) are killed in the fishing industry. fishtruth.com
+Every year, 38 million tonnes of bycatch (non-target species, such as endangered turtles, sharks, whales, dolphins) are killed in the fishing industry.
+To put that into perspective, 38 million tonnes of bycatch is equivalent to 950,000 humpback whales! fishtruth.com